MicrosoftDocs/Viva/WorkplaceAnalytics/Use/peer-analysis.md

 # Peer analysis

 Peer analyses help you find answers to the question: How do the most effective people&mdash;the best performing people in a company&mdash;collaborate differently than their peers?
-(Note: In this article, we’ll refer to these people as the _reference group_.)
+(Note: In this article, we’ll refer to these people as the _reference group_, and the people we compare them with&mdash;their peers&mdash;as the _other group_.)

 The immediate goal of this kind of analysis is to help you discover the unique workplace-collaboration traits that help these people succeed.
 The larger goal is to use these insights to spread these behaviors so that the peers of the reference group, and others in the company, can benefit from them.

-You work towards the first goal through an peer analysis.
+You work towards the first goal through a peer analysis.
 This procedure consists of the following tasks:

 1. [Start an analysis](#start-an-analysis).
 2. [Identify the reference group](#identify-the-reference-group).
 You do this either by using filters or by uploading a .csv file that contains the email addresses of the members of the group.
-3. [Select the peer group](#select-the-peer-group).
-After you've identified the reference group, you next identify a peer group.
+3. [Select the other group](#select-the-other-group).
+After you've identified the reference group, you next identify the other group for comparison.
 This, too, you can do either with filters or by uploading a .csv file.
 4. (Optional) [Apply conditions](#apply-conditions).
 In this step, you help assure that your comparison makes sense for the groups that you’ve selected.
 5. [Submit the analysis](#submit-the-analysis).
 6. [View results](#view-results).
 View the results of your analysis.